-Research and collaborations have involved traditional musicians, a DJ, crate digging, writers and archivists, local collections and venues, more crate digging...I contacted folk and social history archivist Doc Rowe and he brought his film "Parted Friends" to the Ulverston Hope And Anchor.
-There is more to be done here, I will be keeping in touch with Doc.
+Research and collaborations involved traditional musicians, a DJ, crate digging, writers and archivists, local collections and venues, more crate digging...I contacted folk and social history archivist Doc Rowe and he brought his film "Parted Friends" to the Ulverston Hope And Anchor.
 At Cecil Sharp House Mike Willoughby and me found songs from this area which we are feeding back into the tradition and the local repertoire.

 Serves Twelve is built around a narrative and a recipie for the All Soul's night delicacy Soul Cakes.
-You'll hear the BBC's SFX vinyl, Field Recordings, a nursery song of slaughter and narration from Jennie Dennett..a recording was featured in the Radiophrenia festival during November 2017 in Glasgow
+You'll hear the BBC's SFX vinyl, Field Recordings, a nursery song of slaughter and narration from Jennie Dennett..a recording was featured in the Radiophrenia festival during November 2017 in Glasgow.
+See the Audio page

-Piccadilly Sunshine is set in 1967-68, the dark nights are coming in after the summer of love.
+Piccadilly Sunshine is A SHORT STORY set in 1967-68, the dark nights are coming in after the summer of love.
 Two smaller and less idealistic players are wondering what kind of deals they'll have to make if they're get to the next era without starving or having to leave the game, whichever is worse.
 The story draws on the information available within and around 2 slices of paisley-exploitation vinyl from 1967-68.
+See the merch page.